pedroac/nonce4php/README.md

 - [Coding Horror - Preventing CSRF and XSRF Attacks](https://blog.codinghorror.com/preventing-csrf-and-xsrf-attacks/)
 - [acunetix - CSRF Attacks, XSRF or Sea-Surf](https://www.acunetix.com/websitesecurity/csrf-attacks/)
 - [SitePoint - How to Prevent Replay Attacks on Your Website](https://www.sitepoint.com/how-to-prevent-replay-attacks-on-your-website/)

+It seems, though, that many PHP nonces libraries are too restrictive, coupled with some framework, hard to use or hard to understand how they work.

+`pedroac/nonce` tries to solve those issues.

+It allows choosing any [PSR-16](https://www.php-fig.org/psr/psr-16/) implementation to store temporarily the nonces, nonces values generators, expiration intervals and even a [`DateTime` provider](https://github.com/Kdyby/DateTimeProvider) to override the clock system (this feature is used for unit tests).

+It also provides helpers to manage input, generates random nonces names and values, verifies submitted tokens against the nonce and generates HTML elements.

 ## Prerequisites